Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - `Test set`: Final evaluation of real-world prediction capability

 ### Performance Measurement: How We Measure Success?
-- We use something called **RMSLE** to check how good our predictions are
+- We use a measurement called **RMSLE** to check how accurate our predictions are
-- When the **RMSLE** number is smaller, it means our predictions are more accurate
+- A lower **RMSLE** number means our predictions are better
-- We test our model on different sets of data to make sure it works well in all cases
+- We'll test our system on different types of bulldozers to make sure it works well in all cases

 ### Model Evaluation Process
 1. Train multiple ML models